bitmaker64/FOP/README.md

-This is my submission for FOP in sem 2.
+This is my (Neel Tendulkar's) submission for FOP in sem 2.